Wireless device radiation and health: Heat-related effects

+There is general consensus that heating caused by RF EMF exposure can lead to heat-related effects such as pain, burns and heat stroke.

 Cancer

 There have been rumors that mobile phone use can cause cancer, but this has not been conclusively proven.
 In 2024, the National Cancer Institute wrote: "The evidence to date suggests that cell phone use does not cause brain or other kinds of cancer in humans."

 In a 2018 statement, the US Food and Drug Administration said that "the current safety limits are set to include a 50-fold safety margin from observed effects of radiofrequency energy exposure".